 i.
 “Man is so constituted that he ever seeks in some form for direction from the spiritual world that lies behind all material manifestations and forms.
 This quest creates the opportunity of evil men, who having no true light from that world, yet speak as though they had, and so mislead those who hear them.”
 (Morgan)

 c.
 Who try to make My people forget My name by their dreams: The corrupt prophets loved to focus on spiritual phenomena such as dreams.
-Thought this pretended to be a spiritual focus, it drew attention away from God Himself, from His holy character represented by his name.
+Though this pretended to be a spiritual focus, it drew attention away from God Himself, from His holy character represented by his name.

 i.
 My people forget My name: “Once men forgot the character of Yahweh they could be persuaded to accept all kinds of doctrines.”
 (Thompson)

-9. (28-29) The low place of spiritual phenomena compared to the Word of God.
+9. (28-29) The low place of spiritual phenomena compared to the word of God.